Do you want to create a seamless checkout experience in your WooCommerce store and reduce cart abandonment?

 Step 5: Enable Buy Now Pay Later options

-With Stripe, you can also offer buy now and pay later payment options.
+With Stripe, you can also offer buy now, pay later payment options.
 To do this, go to the WooCommerce Settings ⇒ Payments section.

 You will find all the BNPL options like Affirm, Klarna, and AfterPay here.

-Hit the ‘Manage’ button next to it you want to use.
+Hit the ‘Manage’ button next to the one you want to use.
 Here, we are showing Klarna as an example.

 Next, configure the necessary settings and save them to update the status.